-While the Legislature only meets in regular session 60 days each year, AIF advocates on behalf of Florida’s employers all year long.
-We constantly monitor the actions of each branch of state government - legislative, executive, and judicial – to keep our members informed of their initiatives and to activate our membership to respond when our economy is threatened.
+While the Florida Legislature only meets sporadically throughout the year, Associated Industries advocates on behalf of Florida’s employers on a full-time basis all year long.
+We constantly monitor the actions of each branch of state government - legislative, executive, and judicial – to keep our members informed of their initiatives and to activate our membership to respond when the business community is threatened.

-Business needs Associated Industries of Florida to stand firm against challenges to prosperity - whether they come from special interest groups seeking laws that stifle economic progress or from bureaucrats transferring more resources to government.
+Business needs AIF to stand firm against challenges to prosperity - whether they come from special interest groups seeking laws that stifle economic progress or from bureaucrats transferring more resources to government.

-Associated Industries of Florida organizes its lobbying effort toward promoting conditions of economic liberty in support of the people who create jobs, pay wages, and supply goods and services to the citizens of Florida.
+AIF organizes its advocacy effort toward promoting conditions of economic liberty in support of the people who create jobs, pay wages, and supply goods and services to the citizens of Florida.
 We use various media to deliver specific and general messages crafted with our guiding principles in mind: